Government Of Canada Orders The MQ-9B Skyguardian RPAS From GA-ASI

+(MENAFN- ACN NewsWire) Government of Canada Orders the MQ-9B SkyGuardian RPAS From GA-ASI

-(MENAFN- ACCESSWIRE) SAN DIEGO, CA / ACCESSWIRE / December 19, 2023 / The Government of Canada has signed a contract to purchase a fleet of MQ-9B SkyGuardian® Remotely Piloted Aircraft Systems (RPAS) from General Atomics Aeronautical Systems, Inc. (GA-ASI).
+SAN DIEGO, CA, Dec 20, 2023 - (ACN Newswire) - The Government of Canada has signed a contract to purchase a fleet of MQ-9B SkyGuardian® Remotely Piloted Aircraft Systems (RPAS) from General Atomics Aeronautical Systems, Inc. (GA-ASI).
 The order includes the associated Certified Ground Control Stations and support equipment from GA-ASI.
 The first delivery is expected in 2028.

 The SkyGuardian RPAS is interoperable with Canada's domestic missions and its continental defence missions through NORAD, as well as with Canada's closest allies - including the Five Eyes Alliance (FVEY) and NATO - for seamless integration with current and future Canadian defence, civil air, and ground assets.